Snehal-1608/Webpage/README.md

 ### Installation

 ### Introduction
  Welcome to Clothing Website!
-This is a web application developed using Flask, a lightweight WSGI web application framework in Python.
+This is a web application developed using Flask, a lightweight web application framework in Python.
 Clothing is designed to for ecommerce shopping Website for cusomers

 ### Features
 - Flask is a popular Python web framework that allows you to create web applications quickly and easily.
 Some of the key features of Flask are: